DxChainNetwork/godx-doc/gdx/gdx-manual/manual_en.md

 ### Step2.2.
 Stop Mining

-To stop mining, simply type the following commands in the `gdx` console.
+To stop mining, simply type the following command in the `gdx` console:

 ```js
 > miner.stop()